I always dreamed of becoming a baker.

 Frustrated with no other options, I was inspired to experiment with a baked, vegan, dairy free, egg free, soy free, non-hydrogenated and preservative-free version of the traditional donut.
 After lots of failed attempts, I finally had what I wanted in a donut: a cake donut that is super yummy, moist, vegan and made with ingredients I could pronounce and feel good about.
 Once friends and family raved about them, I knew I had to make them available to everyone.

-I began selling my donuts at a small, rural farmer's market where my Lemonade Stand donut - a vanilla donut with creamy lemon icing - became a favorite with vegans and non-vegans alike.
+I began selling my donuts at a small, rural farmer's market where the Lemonade Stand donut - a vanilla donut with creamy lemon icing - became a favorite with vegans and non-vegans alike.
 Soon after, I was contacted by tea and coffee shops who wanted to carry my donuts.

 My mission is to bake the most amazing tasting vegan (and gluten-free vegan) donuts from scratch using simple ingredients you can feel good about.